CTSyn: A Foundation Model for Cross Tabular Data Generation: Experiment

-In this section, we evaluate the ability of CTSyn to generate informative and diverse synthetic tabular data.
-Our primary research questions are: \textbf{1, Does pre-training on large general datasets enhance the quality of data generation for downstream datasets?
-2, Can CTSyn generate informative data for downstream task without data-specific training?}
+In this section, we evaluate the performance of CTSyn in representing tables and generating informative and diverse synthetic tabular data.
+Our primary research questions are: \textbf{1.
+Does pre-training on large, general datasets improve the quality of synthetic data generation for downstream tasks?
+2. How does the inclusion of metadata and table schema help CTSyn create effective and transferable table representations?}